akeeba/panopticon/documentation/Configuration Parameters.md

 Range: 15 to 1440

+### `tasks_coreupdate_install`
+**When An Update Is Found (Joomla!
+Updates)**

+Do nothing: no action is taken.
+Send email: An email is sent, nothing is installed.
+Patch: Only patch versions (e.g. 1.2.3 to 1.2.4) is installed; an email is sent otherwise.
+Minor: Only path and minor versions (e.g. 1.2.x to 1.3.x) are installed; an email is sent otherwise.
+Any version: installs all updates, even if the major version changes (e.g. 1.x to 2.x).

+Default: patch

+Valid options: none, email, patch, minor, major

+### `tasks_extupdate_install`
+**When An Extension Update Is Found**

+Same as `tasks_coreupdate_install`, but for extension updates

+Default: none

+Valid options: none, patch, minor, major

 ## Caching

 Panopticon uses caching to avoid repeating the same time-consuming operations.
 These options control how caching works.